2023–2024 Dutch cabinet formation: Formateur Van Zwol

 On 22 May, Richard van Zwol was appointed formateur.
-Wilders approached former informateur Putters, former minister Jan Kees de Jager and state secretary Van Rij for prime minister, who all declined.
-Ultimately, the civil servant Dick Schoof (independent) was nominated on 28 May as prime minister on behalf of the four parties (PVV, VVD, NSC and BBB) after being approached by Wilders.
+The party leaders compiled a list of eight candidates for the position of prime minister.
+Former informateur Putters, informateur Van Zwol, former minister De Jager, former SGP leader Kees van der Staaij, and Speaker of the House Martin Bosma (PVV) all declined.
+Former informateur Dijkgraaf was ultimately not contacted, as it was assumed he would decline.
+Former state secretary Van Rij met with the leaders on 27 May, but declined the following day.
+The other candidate who was interviewed was Dick Schoof, secretary-general at the Ministry of Justice and Security, who had been recommended by his minister, Yeşilgöz.
+Schoof was a member of the PvdA until 2021 and had been independent since then.
+He was nominated by the four parties on 28 May.

 After the nomination, the discussion moved to the allocation of other posts, which had not been discussed in previous phases.
 By custom, the second largest party nominates the powerful minister of Finance, thus the VVD planned to nominate Eelco Heinen.
 However, as the nominated prime minister was not a member of the largest party, the PVV also claimed the post.
 PVV eventually agreed to VVD's claim, and was compensated with another important post.
 BBB was unhappy that they were only allowed to appoint two ministers, including the limited portfolio of the Education, Culture and Science ministry.
 As a compromise, and following pressure on all parties from formateur Van Zwol, NSC gave the Ministry of Housing and Spatial Planning to BBB.

 On 11 June, the four parties reached an agreement on who would be the ministers and state secretaries.
 Gidi Markuszower (PVV) was nominated as First Deputy Prime Minister of the Netherlands and Minister of Asylum and Migration.
 His nomination was withdrawn by Wilders on 13 June after a screening by the General Intelligence and Security Service.
 Instead, Wilders nominated Marjolein Faber, another MP.
 The next day Yeşilgöz called this nomination "not uncontroversial", because of statements made in the past by Faber.
 Yeşilgöz's comments led to a crisis meeting in the afternoon with party leaders, in which they decided to keep Faber as the nominee.

 Hearings

-For the first time in a Dutch cabinet formation, the House of Parliament held hearings with the candidates (except the prime minister) between 20 and 26 June.
+For the first time in a Dutch cabinet formation, the House of Representatives held hearings with the candidates (except the prime minister) between 20 and 26 June.
 Candidates, grouped by ministry, introduced themselves and took questions from MPs.
 The House does not vote on candidates before appointment.
 Four opposition parties, CDA, CU, SGP and SP did not participate, as they argued the hearings would become a spectacle.
 Candidates were asked repeatedly about the previous statements of PVV candidates, such as comments by Faber and Reinette Klever on the white replacement conspiracy theory.
 To varying degrees, PVV candidates distanced themselves from their past statements.
 Seven months after the formation, the House of Representatives decided to remove the hearings from the procedure.